Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_sets.md

     --8<-- "examples/learning_section/jac_sets.jac:106:114"
     ```

-When using the | operator, separate the sets with more | operators:
+When using the | operator, separate the sets with more | operators.

 **Code Example**
 === "Jac"